-- Bank reconciliations were not performed by someone independent of the general ledger function. - Misstatements were noted on Note Disclosure 4 for the carrying amount, the bank balance amount, the amount insured by Federal depository insurance, and the amount collateralized with securities held by the pledging financial institution's trust department or agent in the School District's name. - One bank account was not properly reconciled to the June 30, 2019 general ledger balance in the amount of \$12,937.14. - One reconciliation lacked the preparers and approvers signature.
+- Bank reconciliations were not performed by someone independent of the general ledger function. - Misstatements were noted on Note Disclosure 4 for the carrying amount, the bank balance amount, the amount insured by Federal depository insurance, the amount collateralized with securities held by the pledging financial institution's trust department or agent in the School District's name, and the amount uninsured and uncollateralized. - One reconciliation lacked the approvers signature.